santiagombv/santiagombv.github.io/about.md

 published: true
 ---

-I am associate researcher at the [Evolutionary Ecology Lab](http://www.efn.uncor.edu/departamentos/divbioeco/otras/bioflor/), (IMBIV, [National University of Córdoba](http://www.unc.edu.ar/) – [CONICET](http://www.conicet.gov.ar/), Argentina).
+I am an associate researcher at the [Evolutionary Ecology Lab](http://www.efn.uncor.edu/departamentos/divbioeco/otras/bioflor/), (IMBIV, [National University of Córdoba](http://www.unc.edu.ar/) – [CONICET](http://www.conicet.gov.ar/), Argentina).
-The aim of my research program is understandig how the multivariate floral phenotype evolves and, specially, how these complex traits change during speciation process.
+The aim of my research program is the comprehension of how the multivariate floral phenotype evolves and, specially, how these complex traits change during a speciation process.
 Most of the methods I use involve R programming and advanced statistics.
-The extremely diversified [Neotropical *Salvia* species](https://www.flickr.com/photos/116058867@N03/albums/72157640372112274) provide a wonderful system to study pollinator-mediated adaptive radiation and ongoing process of speciation in focal species (but I also like orchids!).
-In particular, I am interested in the evolution of traits that interact among them to perform a function.
+The extremely diversified [Neotropical *Salvia* species](https://www.flickr.com/photos/116058867@N03/albums/72157640372112274) provide an ideal system to study pollinator-mediated adaptive radiation, and ongoing process of speciation in some species (but I also like orchids!).
+In particular, I am interested in the evolution of traits that interact among them to perform a complex function.

 * Floral honesty.
 This complex trait results from the simultaneous expression of within-individual variability in floral reward and floral signals.
 I have published two papers ([here](http://onlinelibrary.wiley.com/doi/10.1111/j.1420-9101.2010.02132.x/full) and [here](http://rspb.royalsocietypublishing.org/content/281/1782/20132934.short)) about the evolution of this trait in a macro and microevolutionary context.
 * Phenotypic integration.
-Floral traits have to work together to perform pollen delivery and reception, but what does selection promote, integration or modularity?
-Transitions between pollination systems can be used to examined changes in phenotypic integration and variance-covariance matrix structure.
+Floral traits have to work together to perform pollen delivery and reception; but what does selection promote, integration or modularity?
+Transitions between pollination systems can be used to examined changes in the phenotypic integration and the variance-covariance matrix structure.
-* Inflorescence function.
-Flowers are not alone within a plant, and it is obvious that inflorescence architecture evolves.
+* Function of inflorescences.
+Plants usually have many flowers arranged in inflorescences, and it is obvious that inflorescence architecture evolves.
 Why?
-Different pollinator guilds may select for how sexual functions and floral rewards arrange within an inflorescence.
+Different pollinator guilds may select how sexual functions and floral rewards arrange within inflorescences.